-Within 10 business days of receiving the complaint, the CDA will investigate and attempt to remedy discrimination complaints made against the CDA.
+Within 10 business days of receiving the complaint, Tthe CDA will investigate and attempt to remedy discrimination complaints made against the CDA and will conduct an investigation into all allegations of discrimination.
 The CDA will also advise the family of their right to file a fair housing complaint with HUD's Office of Fair Housing and Equal Opportunity (FHEO).
-The fair housing poster, posted in conspicuous and accessible locations in CDA lobbies, will reference how to file a complaint with FHEO.